NatalieTanML/cs536-assignments/assignments/assignment3/README.md

 Now, let's jump into the most interesting part of the assignment, which is to build your own custom layer-2 learning switch with VLAN support using P4.

 Again, recall that a learning switch is another optimization on top of a learning bridge.
 Instead of filtering packets belonging to the same segments, a layer-2 switch learns and maintains information about the ports to which the different hosts are connected to.
-And, whenever a packet comes in for a particular host, rather than blindly broadcasting packets, the switch instead looks up the stored information and forwards the packet directly on a port leading to the desintation host.
+And, whenever a packet comes in for a particular host, rather than blindly broadcasting packets, the switch instead looks up the stored information and forwards the packet directly on a port leading to the destination host.
 The switch gradually learns about the existence of various hosts connected on the network by intercepting ARP packets and maintaining a table that maps source Ethernet addresses to ingress ports.

 > **INFO:** The table in a learning switch seems quite similar to that of a learning bridge; however, it's role is quite different.
-Rather than filtering packets belonging to the same segments in a bridge, it's used to find out the exact target port of the desintation host in the learning switch.
+Rather than filtering packets belonging to the same segments in a bridge, it's used to find out the exact target port of the destination host in the learning switch.

-Virtual LAN (or VLAN) is a feature that extends a learning switch to configure two or more completely seprate networks on top of a single switch or network of switches.
-For example, in our exmaple topology above, `h1s1`/`h1s2`, `h2s1`/`h2s2`, and `h3s1`/`h3s2` form three completely separate networks.
+Virtual LAN (or VLAN) is a feature that extends a learning switch to configure two or more completely separate networks on top of a single switch or network of switches.
+For example, in our example topology above, `h1s1`/`h1s2`, `h2s1`/`h2s2`, and `h3s1`/`h3s2` form three completely separate networks.
 With VLAN, these three networks can now be implemented using the same switches `s1` and `s2`, rather than having three different physical peer-to-peer links.

 #### The learning switch (with VLAN) code